IdealSimulations © 2020 - All Rights Reserved.

 Like other small software vendors, we do suffer from false positives from some antivirus software.
 Our code is signed by a third party body (Global Sign) and it is absolutely secure.
 Please visit our SimWorks security section for more info.

 You can either add SimWorks as an exception to your antivirus software or you can follow the manual installation guide, which show you how to reproduce each step of the installation procedure manually, i.e., download and unzip the required files from our website and activate the Window Subsystem for Linux (WSL) on your machine.

-IdealSimulations only offers support for bug fixes with highest priority given to the SimWorks Manager users, so if you find a bug do not hesitate to report it.
+IdealSimulations only offers support for bug fixes with highest priority given to the commercial SimWorks users.
+If you find a bug do not hesitate to report it.
 You can also contact us to agree the terms of the engineering support required to help you define your own simulations.